Excel VBA Global Constant (2 Convenient Ways)

 VBA Breakdown

 This VBA code declares three global constants (ID1, Name1, and CGPA1) with specific data types.
-When you execute the Constant_Module_declaration1 subroutine, it displays a MsgBox showing the values of ID1 and Name1 constants.
+Executing the Constant_Module_declaration1 subroutine will display a MsgBox showing the values of the ID1 and Name1 constants.

-Now, you can access these three global constants (ID1, Name1, and CGPA1) from all procedures of this module.
+Now, these three global constants (ID1, Name1, and CGPA1) can be accessed from all procedures of this module.

-• Attach the following code in your VBA Macro Editor.
+• Attach the following code in the VBA Macro Editor.

-• Press the Run button or F5 key to run the code.
+• Click the Run button or press F5 to run the code.

 VBA Code with Declared Global Constants